Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/index.rst.txt

     The WebGL version of the game follows the most basic simple control of using :guilabel:`w` and :guilabel:`s` to control the avatar to move up and down.

 :Phone:
-    The Phone version of the game utilise the accelerometer of the phone, when the phone has been tilting over a certain degree, the player will go towards the up direction and vice versa.
+    The Phone version of the game utilises the accelerometer of the phone, when the phone has been tilting over a certain degree, the player will go towards the up direction and vice versa.

 Game Elements
 ~~~~~~~~~~~~~~